Patagonia Itinerary Through 4/2024

 Days 4–6: Exploring Torres del Paine—Puma Tracking

-Day 7: Puerto Natales / Tierra del Fuego—Porvenir
+Day 7: Rupestre Patagonia / Puerto Natales / Punta Arenas

-Drive south this morning with views of Lago el Toro en route to reach Puerto Natales on Ultima Esperanza Sound, where black-necked swans and gulls bob in the sapphire sea.
+Continuing south, we have lunch in Puerto Natales on Ultima Esperanza Sound, where black-necked swans and gulls bob in the sapphire sea.
+The town’s scenic setting is backdropped by the Paine Massif, Riesco Mountains and glaciers of the Southern Patagonia Ice Field.
 The sound, whose name means "last hope," was so dubbed in 1557 by the mariner Juan Ladrilleros, who was seeking the Strait of Magellan.
-The body of water represented his final hope to find the strait after exploring the intricate maze of channels between the Pacific Ocean and the mainland.
-It was not until 1830 that another major expedition sailed through the fjords of Ultima Esperanza: the first British expedition of the sloop HMS Beagle.
-The town of Puerto Natales enjoys a scenic setting backdropped by the Paine Massif, Riesco Mountains and glaciers of the Southern Patagonia Ice Field.
-From here, we fly one hour by private chartered plane to Porvenir, skipping a lengthy drive and ferry crossing of the Strait of Magellan.
-Porvenir is the main town of Tierra del Fuego, an archipelago off the southernmost tip of the South American mainland.
+The body of water represented his final quest to find the strait after exploring the intricate maze of channels between the Pacific Ocean and the mainland.
+It was not until 1830 that another major expedition sailed through the fjords of Ultima Esperanza: the first British expedition of the HMS Beagle.
+By late afternoon, we reach Punta Arenas, where we spend the next three nights.

 Day 10: Punta Arenas / Depart